Harmonic Frequencies of "Dirty Electricity"

 It should be noted that the RxDNA and PxDNA technologies do not aggravate existing magnetic fields because they are not capacitor filters.
 They reduce harmonics of dirty electricity by another technology, according to the inventor of the devices, engineer Robert Palma.
 Contact Robert directly for more information on this at RF Reduce.com.

 For more information and to purchase these devices in California, contact Michael Schwaebe in Encinitas, north of San Diego at 760-753-7752.
 His emali address is firstname.lastname@example.org.
 Michael is a West Coast representative of the RxDNA and PxDNA product line.

-You can also contact Sue Long in Tustin (Orange County) at Enviro Health Solutions or 949-387-2084.
-Sue is also a West Coast representative of the RxDNA and PxDNA product line.
+You can also contact Sue Long in Tustin (Orange County) at 949-387-2084.
+Sue is another a West Coast representative of the RxDNA and PxDNA product line.

 To return to the main Articles on EMFs page, click here.

 © 2017 Create Healthy Homes.
 All rights reserved.